 Limitations of Security Ratings.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the assigning rating agency.
 Each rating should be evaluated independently of any other rating.
-No person is obligated to maintain the rating on any series or tranche of transition bonds and, accordingly, we can give no assurance that the ratings assigned to any series or tranche of the transition bonds upon initial issuance will not be lowered or withdrawn by a rating agency at any time thereafter.
-If a rating of any series or tranche of transition bonds is revised or withdrawn, the liquidity of this series or tranche may be adversely affected.
+No person is obligated to maintain the rating on any series or tranche of transition bonds and, accordingly, we can give no assurance that the ratings assigned to any series or tranche of the transition bonds is revised or withdrawn, the liquidity of this series or tranche may be adversely affected.
 In general, ratings address credit risk and do not represent any assessment of any particular rate of principal payments on the transition bonds other than the payment in full of each series or tranche of transition bonds by the applicable series final maturity date or tranche final maturity date, as well as the timely payment of interest.